PhyPlan: Learning To Plan Tasks with Generalizable and Rapid Physical Reasoning for Embodied Manipulation

 GIF 4

-Skill network learns to determine velocity of puck just after it gets hit by a swinging pendulum.
+Skill network learns to determine the velocity of the puck just after it gets hit by a swinging pendulum.

 The skill learning model is based on a neural network that predicts the object's state during dynamic interaction continuously parameterised by time.
-The figure on the side shows the predicted positions of the ball plotted against time in the Bounce Task.
+The figures above show the predicted positions of the ball plotted against time in the Bounce Task.
 Such interactions can be simulated in a physics engine by using numerical integration schemes.
 However, since we aim to perform multi-step interactions, simulating outcomes during training is often intractable.
 Hence, we adopt a learning-based approach and learn a function which predicts the object's state during dynamic interaction continuously parameterised by time.
-For certain skills like swining, sliding and throwing we levarage the known governing physics equations and employ a physics-informed loss function in neural network to constrain the latent space, these are called as Physics-Informed Skill Networks.
-However, skills like bouncing and hitting are learnt directly from data because of complex and intractable physics.
+For certain skills like swinging, sliding and throwing, we leverage the known governing physics equations and employ a physics-informed loss function in a neural network to constrain the latent space, which is called as Physics-Informed Dynamics-Predictors.
+However, skills like collision detection are learnt directly from data due to the complex, intractable physics.

 Launch Task

-Robot trains to use the pendulum object present in the environment to make the ball reach the goal
+Robot trains to use the pendulum object present in the environment to make the ball reaches the goal

 The robot learns to correctly align the pendulum's plane and angle to throw the ball into the box.